a12910/space-map/docs/index.md

 ## Summary of Capabilities

-SpaceMap offers several advantages for 3D tissue reconstruction:
+Space-map offers several advantages for 3D tissue reconstruction:

 1. **Integration of Multiple Data Types**: Combines cell coordinates, histology images, and other spatial data
 2. **Scalability**: Designed for atlas-scale datasets with millions of cells